Last updated: December 2025

 This Privacy Statement explains what personal data is collected and processed, for what purposes, how long we keep personal data, what your rights are in this regard and how you can contact us.

-This Privacy Statement applies, inter alia, to (i) our website disso.ai (hereinafter our "Website") and Disso platform (hereinafter our "Platform"), and the services and activities associated with it and (ii) all relationships through any other means of communication between you and us.
+This Privacy Statement applies, inter alia, to (i) our website disso.ai (hereinafter our "Website") and Disso platform (hereinafter our "Platform"), and the services and activities associated with it and (ii) all relationships through any other means of communication between you and us in which Disso acts as data controller.

-Disso Security, a private limited company, with registered office at Kakelstraat 36, 9800 Deinze, Belgium and registered in the Belgian Crossroads Bank for Enterprises under the number 1016.749.842 (hereinafter "Disso", "we" or "us"), is responsible for processing your data as described in this Privacy Statement.
+Disso Security, a private limited company, with registered office at Juliaan Dillensstraat 10, 2018 Antwerpen, Belgium and registered in the Belgian Crossroads Bank for Enterprises under the number 1016.749.842 (hereinafter "Disso", "we" or "us"), is responsible for processing your data as described in this Privacy Statement.

-Please note that Disso is a data controller, which means that we have a direct responsibility to you in relation to the processing of your personal data.
-This Privacy Statement relates solely to our relationship with you as a data controller.
+Please note that Disso is a data controller, which means that we have a direct responsibility to you in relation to the processing of your personal data in the situations covered by this Privacy Statement.
+This Privacy Statement relates solely to our relationship with you as a data controller (for example, when you visit our Website, communicate with us, or when we manage contract and billing information).

 Personal data is data that can be used to directly or indirectly identify natural person.
 We may collect and process personal data in various ways, e.g. when: